qualityshepherd/brine/posts/grave_tea.md

 Near Lady Veshra's monument, a robed figure sits on a stool, pouring from fine bone china.
 Steam rises from the cup.
 Fresh earth surrounds three excavated graves arranged in a triangle.

+**The Steep Mage:** (`Grave Rituals, Speaks To Dead, Wife's Tea Set`).
+Soft-spoken, exhausted.
+Believes the Soulstone can bring his wife back permanently this time.

 The figure pauses mid-pour.
 He's noticed you.
 Or perhaps he's been waiting.

 Sentinel crows settle on the chapel's broken tower, watching.